 Step 1 - Early contact with APRA

-Making contact with APRA early and having an initial meeting will help you:
+Making contact early will help you:

 - understand the licensing process and what happens at various stages;